BEQA ADVENTURE DIVERS

 Mangroves For Fiji

 Money earned by the mangrove planters has been funneled into education, infrastructure, farming equipment, and other local causes as determined by the local Fijian mangrove planting groups.
-Together with Projects Abroad, the program has been extended and now comprises a plastic bottle recycling component.
+Together with Projects Abroad, the program has been extended and now additionally comprises a plastic bottle recycling component.

 Starting with daily Shark awareness and conservation presentations BAD imparts to their clients, BAD has been running numerous outreach and awareness initiatives both in Fiji and abroad.
 In fact BAD's Shark blog is widely regarded as the most popular and authoritative in the world.

 High School & College Tourism Program